open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 A record MUST stay alive for as long as its wrapper is reachable in the JavaScript heap, since any such wrapper can still be presented to the profiler;
 it may be released once the wrapper is known to be unreachable.
-How an SDK arranges that — weak references with collection callbacks, in the reference implementation — is its own business.
+The reference implementation uses weak references with collection callbacks for this, but writers are free to pick any suitable implementation for this.

 #### 3. Context detachment